China

 Target Overview

 China submitted its updated NDC to the UNFCCC on October 28, 2021, ahead of COP26.
-The NDC update strengthened and expanded previous 2030 NDC targets and added a fifth new target.
-At the time of the October 2021 announcement, we assessed the updated NDC to be slightly more ambitious than the current policy projections at the time.
+The NDC update strengthened and expanded previous 2030 NDC targets and added a fifth new target of increasing wind and solar power installed capacity to over 1,200 GW by 2030.

 CHINA — Main climate targets